kashi618/Atlas-of-Thoughts/College/Programming/Pointers - C.md

   - ComputerScience
   - Pointers
 ---
-- Stores the address location of a variable, in hexadecimal
+- Stores the address location of a variable, in hexadecimal.
 - The datatype used to declare a pointer variable is used to store the hex value of that datatype.
 - Regular variable, as in it can used in printf normally